lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

+If you wish to launch a monitor from your labpix account you can skip this step.

-Connect a port on your computer to port 3000 on Labpix by typing the following text into a terminal window:
+If you wish to lauch a monitor on a local computer, connect a port on your computer to port 3000 on Labpix by typing the following text into a terminal window:

 	ssh -L 2000:localhost:3000 username@labpix.dhcp.lbl.gov